Moravian Church: Orders of ministry

-An acolyte is a layperson who has received approval to assist the pastor in a specific local congregation.
-The acolyte may assist in the serving of Holy Communion but may not consecrate the elements.

 The highest order of ministry is that of a bishop.
 Bishops are elected by Provincial Synods usually through ecclesiastical ballot without nomination.
 In the Moravian Church, bishops do not have an administrative role but rather serve as spiritual leaders and pastors to the pastors.
 Bishops serve the worldwide Unity.
 The Moravian Church teaches that it has preserved apostolic succession.
-The Church claims apostolic succession as a legacy of the Unity of the Brethren.

 In order to preserve the succession, three Bohemian Brethren were consecrated bishops by Bishop Stephen of Austria, a Waldensian bishop who had been ordained by a Roman Catholic bishop in 1434.
 These three consecrated bishops returned to Litice in Bohemia and then ordained other brothers, thereby preserving the historic episcopate.
-In Berlin, 1735, the Renewed Unity, i.e. the Moravian Brethren in Herrnhut, received the historic episcopal ordination from the two surviving bishops of the Ancient Unity: Bishop John Amos Comenius' grandson Daniel Ernst Jablonski and Christian Sitkovius.
-This bishop's consecration continues today.

 Beliefs

 The Moravian Church teaches the necessity of the New Birth, piety, evangelism (especially missionary work), and doing good works.
 As such, the Moravian Brethren hold strongly that Christianity is a religion of the heart.
 It emphasizes the "greatness of Christ" and holds the Bible to be the "source of all religious truths".
 With regard to the New Birth, the Moravian Church holds that a personal conversion to Christianity is a joyful experience, in which the individual "accepts Christ as Lord" after which faith "daily grows inside the person."
+The Moravian Church, following the teaching of bishop Nicolaus Zinzendorf, holds that "We are sanctified wholly the moment we are justified, and are neither more nor less holy to the day of our death; entire sanctification and justification being in one and the same instant."

 For Moravians, "Christ lived as a man because he wanted to provide a blueprint for future generations" and "a converted person could attempt to live in his image and daily become more like Jesus."
 The Moravian Church historically adheres to the position of Christian pacifism, evidenced in atrocities such as the Gnadenhutten massacre, where the Moravian Christian Indian Martyrs practiced nonresistance, singing hymns and praying to God until their execution.

 In the Book of Order the several provinces of the Moravian Unity accept: